adityapuranik99/multithreaded-proxy-web-server/README.md

 - Limits concurrent requests using semaphores
 - LRU Cache for GET requests (configurable)

+## Running with Redis

+Ensure Redis is running locally (default port 6379), or modify the Redis connection string in internals/cache/redis.go:

+    redisClient = redis.NewClient(&redis.Options{
+        Addr:     "localhost:6379",
+        Password: "", // No password
+        DB:       0,  // Default database
+    })

+### Testing the Cache

+1. Run the proxy server and make requests.

+2. Measure response time for the same request:

+    - First request (miss) should take longer.

+    - Subsequent requests (hit) should be faster.

 ## 🛠️ Setup & Run

 1. **Clone the repo**